SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 - Key access is optimized for hashed and sorted tables, but not for standard tables.
   - You cannot modify key fields in hashed and sorted tables.
   - In standard tables, key access is not optimized regarding the primary table index (for the secondary table index, it is optimized) because the search is linear.
+  - In sorted tables, optimized access is also possible for partial primary table key specifications.
+As a prerequisite, the key specification must be left-aligned and gap-free.
+For example, if the primary table key consists of components `a`, `b`, and `c`, optimized access is valid if only `a` and `b` are specified.
+If the keys are not left-aligned, such as in the case where `b` and `c` are specified without `a`, optimized access is not applicable, and a linear search will be used.
 - Generally, the larger the table, the slower the key access.
 The benefit of hash tables is that they offer constant access time, even for very large tables.
 - Sorted and standard tables have a primary table index, hence their designation as index tables.
 - The primary table index assigns a unique line number to each table line.